Patr1ckL1/AAE4006/Task 1/README.md

-# Requirement for task 1:
+# Building up an aircraft model